-Question No. Function Question Score Evidence-Summary User Guidance 53 Communication, participation and consultation How does the organisation ensure that pertinent asset management information is effectively communicated to and from employees and other stakeholders, including contracted service providers?
-3 Asset Management Policy AMP NETcon Alliance Agreement and meetings Senior management job descriptions and meetings.
-Draft communications plan developed and under review.
-Our AMP is made available to all staff on our internet and hard copies are distributed to the asset management and engineering teams.
-We meet with our contractors each month to discuss the progression of the works programme.
-We hold regular shareholder meetings where our asset management programme can be discussed.
-Our stakeholder engagement, for consumers tends to be ad hoc.
-We will need to improve our communications to better our score.
-59 Asset Management System documentation What documentation has the organisation established to describe the main elements of its asset management system and interactions between them?
-3 Asset Management Framework Asset Management Policy, Strategy and lifecycle strategies We have completed the mapping or our processes under our BPM project.
-Copies of all BPMs are available to staff on our intranet We are continuing to new BPMs to align with our new EAM system.
-62 Information management What has the organisation done to determine what its asset management information system(s) should contain in order to support its asset management system?
+Question No. Function Question Score Evidence-Summary 53 Communication, participation and consultation How does the organisation ensure that pertinent asset management information is effectively communicated to and from employees and other stakeholders, including contracted service providers?
+Asset Management Policy AMP NETcon Master Services Agreement and meetings Senior management job descriptions and meetings.
+Communication through MBU process and regular meetings.
+Our AMP is hard copies engineerin month to d We hold re managemen engagemen need to im 59 Asset Management System documentation What documentation has the organisation established to describe the main elements of its asset management system and interactions between them?
+3 Asset Management Framework Asset Management Policy, Strategy and lifecycle strategies.
+MBU partnership agreements with objectives and KPIs.
+We have co BPM proje- intranet.
+V new EAM s MBU custo MBU chart 62 Information management What has the organisation done to determine what its asset management information system(s) should contain in order to support its asset management system?
 3 Asset attributes identified and documented in GIS and EAM.
 Approved asset information audit project.
-Deloittes strategic IT review.
+Deloitte's strategic IT review.
 Business cases for relevant projects.
-Business cases have been prepared and approved for our EAM system as well as our GIS.
-These documents broadly detail the system requirements.
-However, after implementation programs to better configure and utilise more functionality will be developed to better support the AMS and asset strategies.
-63 Information management How does the organisation maintain its asset management information system(s) and ensure that the data held within it (them) is of the requisite quality and accuracy and is consistent?
+Commerce Commission information disclosure Business ca EAM syster detail the s implement more funct AMS and as 63 Information management How does the organisation maintain its asset management information system(s) and ensure that the data held within it (them) is of the requisite quality and accuracy and is consistent?
 2 Restructuring has added more staff to GIS team.
 New GIS BPMs for creating assets and loading job pack data.
 Job pack process ensures data capture and verification.
 Implementation of drawing management system.
-Asset audit project approved to verify, complete and quality controlll data in EAM systems.
-Data verification, ratification, and cleansing are done continuously and on an ad hoc case-by-case basis.
-The implementation of our EAM and new GIS requires the verification of all existing data which will be done as a standalone project in 2018/19.
+Asset audit project approved to verify, complete and quality control data in EAM systems.
+Data verific continuous implement verification standalone e completed the mapping of our processes under our ject.
+Copies of all BPMs are available to staff on our We are continuing to new BPMs to align with our A system.